 Until now, the inquiry was an examination.
 It did not reach the level of a criminal investigation, and Netanyahu was not suspected of having committed a crime.
 That changed as a police car pulled into his residence on Monday night, marking the beginning of the criminal investigation.

-Mandelblit would not elaborate on what the suspected crime was, instead ruling out any link to investigations that have since been dismissed.
-Those include two issues related to the 2009 elections and primaries, and two issues related to receiving flights and benefits overseas.
+Mandelblit would not elaborate on what the suspected crime was, instead ruling out any link to investigations that have been dismissed.
+Those include two issues related to the 2009 elections and primaries, and two related to receiving flights and benefits overseas.